mxcl/PromiseKit/README.markdown

 // .2.4.6.8.0.2.4.6.8.0.2.4.6.8.0.2.4.6.8.0.2.4.6.8.0.2.4.6.8.0
 // The previous `then` returned a Promise.
 The next Promise
-// will not execute any `then`s until that Promise is resolved.
+// will not execute any `then`s until that Promise is fulfilled.

 promise.then(^(UIImage *gravatarImage){
-    // The previous promise has resolved and provided
+    // The previous promise has fulfilled and provided
     // a `UIImage`.
 So lets finish and set the Gravatar. self.imageView.image = gravatarImage;
 });